 No matter what type of whiskey you’re drinking, it is sure to be a unique and complex experience that will tantalize the senses!

-Types of Whiskey & Their Tastes
+Types Of Whiskey & Their Flavor:

 Scotch whisky is a type of whiskey produced in Scotland.
 It differs from other whiskeys, such as Irish and American whiskey, in that it must be distilled twice in oak barrels and aged for at least three years.
 Scotch whiskies come in both single malt and blended varieties which are often produced in different regions of Scotland.
 The most popular varieties of Scotch whisky include Speyside, Islay, and Highland.